Glögg

-Glögg, gløgg or glögi (Note: Swedish and glögg; Danish, Faroese and gløgg; Finnish and glögi) is a spiced, often alcoholic, mulled wine, or spirit of Swedish origin.
-It is a traditional Swedish drink during winter, especially around Christmas.
+Glögg, gløgg or glögi (Note: Swedish and glögg (/is/, /sv/); Danish, Faroese and gløgg (/da/, /no/); Finnish and glögi (/fi/, /et/)) is a spiced, often alcoholic, mulled wine, or spirit of Swedish origin.
+It is a traditional Nordic drink during winter, especially around Christmas.

 History

 In the Nordic countries, hot wine has been a common drink since at least the 16th century.
 The original form of glögg, a spiced liquor, was consumed by messengers and postmen who travelled on horseback or skis in cold weather.
 Since the early 19th century, glögg has been a common winter drink, mixed and warmed with juice, syrup, and sometimes with a smaller quantity of harder spirits or punsch.

 Glögg came to Finland from Sweden at the end of 19th century.
 The Finnish word glögi comes from the Swedish word glögg, which in turn comes from the words glödgat vin or hot wine.
 Due to prohibition, consumption of glögg almost stopped completely.
 When prohibition was lifted in the 1930s glögg was advertised in Fenno-Swedish magazines, and in the 1950s and 60s, the drinking of glögg was a Fenno-Swedish tradition.
 At the end of the 1960s and beginning of the 1970s, glögg recipes began to also appear in Finnish-language magazines, after which glögg became a Christmas tradition in the whole of Finland.

 While mulled wine (hõõgvein) was long known and popular in Estonia, Swedish-style glögg (glögi in Estonian) spread into Estonia only in the 1980s and 1990s, mostly via Finland, and local commercial production of glögi started in Estonia in 1995.